 - 1 tablespoon unsalted butter

-- 2 tbsp unsalted butter, chilled
+- 2 tablespoons of unsalted butter, chilled

 - 1/4 cup dry white wine